apache/spark/docs/web-ui.md

   <img src="img/AllJobsPageDetail2.png" title="Event timeline" alt="Event timeline"/>
 </p>

-When you click on a executor, you can make the color darker to point it out.
+When you click on a executor, you can make the color darker to point it at.

 <p style="text-align: center;">
   <img src="img/AllJobsPageDetail3.png" title="Clicked executor" alt="Clicked executor"/>